Optimal information gain at the onset of habituation to repeated stimuli: Methods

 \end{widetext} where $P(s', t \to s, t + \Delta t)$ is the propagator of the storage at fixed readout.
-This is the Chapman-Kolmogorov equation in the time-scale separation approximation.
-Notice that this solution requires the knowledge of $p_{U,S}$ at the previous time-step, and thus to obtain a numerical approximation we solve it iteratively.
+This is the Chapman-Kolmogorov equation in the timescale separation approximation.
+Notice that this solution requires the knowledge of $p_{U,S}$ at the previous time-step and it has to be solved iteratively.

-\textbf{Explicit solution for the storage propagator.} To find a numerical solution to our system, we need to compute the propagator $P(s_0,t_0 \to s,t)$ \cite{gardiner}.
+\textbf{Explicit solution for the storage propagator}.
+To find a numerical solution to our system, we first need to compute the propagator $P(s_0,t_0 \to s,t)$.
 Formally, we have to solve the master equation